marlonShawDEV/fmzurb/src/styleguide/orbit.md

 ## Design Your Own Navigation by Replacing the Controls and Bullets

-<p class="lead">You can choose to omit the deefault navigation and completely design your own custom controls and bullets.</p>
+<p class="lead">You can choose to omit the default navigation and completely design your own custom controls and bullets.</p>

 Step One, define the custom css for the elements you want to create.